|City of Philadelphia Office of Human Resources|

 The following requirements must be satisfied for a candidate to receive additional credits for examinations as described in the sub-sections of this regulation.

 9.0661 - Additional Credits For Fire Service Paramedics and Emergency Medical Technicians In The Open Competitive Examination For The Class Of Firefighter.
 Any employee currently allocated to the class of Fire Service Paramedic with five (5) or more years of service as a Fire Service Paramedic with the City of Philadelphia who takes and passes the open competitive examination for the class of Firefighter shall have an additional ten (10) points added to his or her examination score.

 9.0662 - Additional Credits for Police Promotional Examinations.
 For all Police promotional examinations administered and eligible lists established after the issuance of the August 2000 Act 111 interest arbitration award, candidates who otherwise achieve eligibility for promotion to a higher rank and who have successfully completed a course of study at an accredited college or university will have .50 points added to their final score if the highest degree received is an Associate's Degree, 1.0 point added to their final score if the highest degree received is a Bachelor's Degree, and 1.5 points added to their final score if the highest degree received is a Master's Degree.
 Candidates who have successfully completed sixty (60) credits at an accredited college or university toward completion of a degree will have .50 points added to their score

 9.0663 - Additional Credits for Police Officer Recruit and Police Officer 1 Open Competitive Examinations.
 For open competitive examinations for the classes of Police Officer Recruit announced after March 1, 2009, and Police Officer 1 announced after March 1, 2010, additional points will be added to the examination score of any candidate who has passed the open competitive examination and who has:

-9.0665 - Additional Credits for Fire Promotional Examinations.
+9.0665 - Additional Credits for Firefighter and Paramedic Promotional Examinations.